berkeleymt/berkeley.mt/content/events/bmt-2024-online.md

 30–December 1, 2024**, as well as the live event, including the Guts and Focus/General rounds on **December 7, 2024**.

-BMT is open to high school students in **grades 12 or below**.
-In particular, there is **no lower age limit** to compete in BMT; advanced middle school students are welcome to compete.
+BMT is intended for high school students, but is open to all students **12th grade and below**, including advanced students at younger grade levels.
 You may register **up to 6 students per team**.
 There are no restrictions on how many teams/students can participate.

 {% button_link(href="https://contestdojo.com/") %}
 Registration Portal {% end %}